NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 5.  `move;`  -- then select parts with `group` tool.
 Ctrl-click and select `move: group` to move the group.
 6.  command-click (on my mac; not sure on windows) -- snap to grid.
 7.  `move` then shift-click -- move a whole polygon.
+8.  `grid mm; grid 0.85` -- move items by 0.85mm

 ### Setting Properties

 1.  `change width 10mil` -- change wire widths to 10mil by clicking on them.
 2.  `change align center` -- change alignment of text items to 'center'
 3.  `display none tplace tdocument tnames`, select all (command-A), `change align center`, right-click select "Change: group" -- change alignment of all reference designators and values.

+### Quickly Laying Out SMDs and Pads

+Example:  Create a row of 6 SMDs at 0.7mm pitch at 0.8mm above the origin.

+1.  `grid mm`
+2.  `grid 0.7`
+3. Place the SMDs in a row starting at (0, 0).
+4.  `grid 0.8`
+5. Select all the SMDs.
+6. Group move them up one grid square (0.8mm)
+7.  `grid 0.21`
+8. Select all SMDs
+9. Group move them to the lift one grid square (6 * 0.7/2 = 0.21mm).

 ### Routing